apache/flink/docs/dev/table/sql.md

   | CUBE '(' expression [, expression ]* ')'
   | ROLLUP '(' expression [, expression ]* ')'
   | GROUPING SETS '(' groupItem [, groupItem ]* ')'

 ```

-For a better definition of SQL queries within a Java String, Flink SQL uses a lexical policy similar to Java:
+Flink SQL uses a lexical policy for identifier (table, attribute, function names) similar to Java:

 - The case of identifiers is preserved whether or not they are quoted.
 - After which, identifiers are matched case-sensitively.